Cassia County School District #151

 Students involved in physical fighting may receive suspension.
 Second and subsequent offenses may result in suspension(s) of increased length subject to the limitations of District Policy.

 If you are aware of ANY child involved in a potential bullying relationship, please call the office immediately.
-It is all of our responsibility to keep our students safe.
+It is all of our responsibilities to keep our students safe.

 Be Respectful